HIP-1195: Hiero hooks and an application to allowances

 Receiver signature waiver for HTS assets without custom fees

 for exactly HTS token credits to our account with no assessed custom fees.
-We create a pure EVM hook with id 2
+We create an EVM hook with id 2 whose

 import "./IHederaTokenService.sol";